aws/aws-parallelcluster-ui/DEVELOPMENT.md

 pip install -r requirements.txt
 ```

-When workin on the project, you may need to add a dependency.
+When working on the project, you may need to add a dependency.
 To do that you can the dependency with a specified version to the `requirements.in` file, and compile that file to produce the `requirements.txt`
 After that, make sure to compile it using [pip-tools](https://github.com/jazzband/pip-tools).
 To install pip-tools, just run